simicr/SPA2/README.md

 # SPA2

-Strukture podataka i Algoritmi 2(SPA2) or Data structures and algorithms 2, is a second year Computer Science course at the Faculty of sciences in Novi Sad.
+Strukture podataka i Algoritmi 2(SPA2) or Data structures and algorithms 2 is a second year CS course at the Faculty of Sciences in Novi Sad.
 Here will be my implementations for everything that was done during the semester.

 List of algorithms:
 - Bubble sort
 - Selection sort